trb-a/cumalis-lisp/README.md

 ## Features

 - Most of R7RS (small) "(scheme base)" library, including:
   * call-with-current-continuation (call/cc).
   * guard / with-exception-handler / raise / raise-continuable.
   * dynamic-wind.
   * make-parameter / parameterize.
   * define-record-type.
   * let-values / values.
   * limited support for syntax-rules (see Limitations).
   * quasiquote.
   * etc.
-  - Some other built-in libraries: "(scheme read)" "(scheme write)".
+- Other standard procedures libraries listed blow are implemented:
+  * (scheme read)
+  * (scheme write)
+  * (scheme promise)
+  * (scheme time)
+  * (scheme inexact)
 - Proper tail recursion. (tail call optimization)
 - Javascript interfaces
   * Adding built-in procedures.
   * Able to write expressions as Javascript Arrays and evaluate.
   * Able to contain Javascript objects in AST.
 - All objects, AST, and call-frames consist of pure JSON objects.
   * Continuations can be serialized to JSON strings.
 (Circular references need to be resolved.)
   * Comes with simple JSON serializer/deserializer as a utility. (toReferentialJSON / fromReferentialJSON)
 - No depencency.

 With these features, The following application fields can be considered.

 - Macro system for online applications.
 (Programs can be built as simple Javascript objects.)
 - Agent systems.
 (Send running application via network and continue to run on another machine.)
 - Games that need to save the running status.
 - Work-flow systems.
 - etc.

 ## Web REPL